-- For the most up to date CDC guidance visit here.
-The CDC has also added a series of Training for Health Professionals webinars (New). - The CDC issued (4/7/20) guidance for businesses and buildings on how to ensure that water systems are safe to use after prolonged shutdowns (New). - The CDC updated (4/7/20) its personal protection equipment (PPE) burn rate calculator to help health care providers plan and optimize the use of PPE response to COVID-19 (New). - The CDC has released a report (4/7/20) on COVID-19 illness in children which includes topline findings on diagnosing and treating children with COVID-19 (New). - HHS announced (4/6/20) that the CDC would provide \$186 million in funding to state and local jurisdictions to respond to COVID-19 (New).

-- For pharmacy staff, the CDC has posted information on strategies to minimize risk of exposure.
-(New) - The Centers for Disease Control and Prevention announced on Friday its recommendation that everyone use a simple cloth over one's face to slow the spread of the virus.
-The cloth does not need to be a face mask (or N95) and can be fashioned from household items. - The CDC updated its recommendations (4/3/20) on optimizing the supply of PPE. - The CDC also released guidance on the collection and submission of postmortem specimens from deceased person with COVID-19, and last week multiple new areas of information was posted on: health care providers and pregnant women; pediatric providers and children; what law enforcement need to know; what school administrators need to know; and PPE for individuals caring for a COVID-19 patients. - On March 25, the CDC published two preparedness checklists: one for health care professionals and one for hospitals. - The CDC released guidance (updated 3/24/20) on COVID-19 testing priorities.
-Priority 1 is limited to hospitalized patients and symptomatic workers.
-Priority 2 is limited to symptomatic persons who live in nursing facilities, are 65 or older, have underlying medical conditions, or are first responders. - The CDC also updated its infection control guidance. - The CDC's FAQs (3/22/20) for health professionals.
+- The CDC issued (4/7/20) guidance for businesses and buildings on how to ensure that water systems are safe to use after prolonged shutdowns. - The CDC updated (4/7/20) its personal protection equipment (PPE) burn rate calculator to help health care providers plan and optimize the use of PPE response to COVID-19. - The CDC has released a report (4/7/20) on COVID-19 illness in children which includes topline findings on diagnosing and treating children with COVID-19. - HHS announced (4/6/20) that the CDC would provide \$186 million in funding to state and local jurisdictions to respond to COVID-19. - For pharmacy staff, the CDC has posted information on strategies to minimize risk of exposure. - The Centers for Disease Control and Prevention announced on Friday its recommendation that everyone use a simple cloth over one's face to slow the spread of the virus.
+The cloth does not need to be a face mask (or N95) and can be fashioned from household items. - The CDC updated its recommendations (4/3/20) on optimizing the supply of PPE. - The CDC also released guidance on the collection and submission of postmortem specimens from deceased person with COVID-19, and last week multiple new areas of information was posted on: health care providers and pregnant women; pediatric providers and children; what law enforcement need to know; what school administrators need to know; and PPE for individuals caring for a COVID-19 patients. - On March 25, the CDC published two preparedness checklists: one for health care professionals and one for hospitals.